truecharts/website/src/content/docs/SCALE/index.md

 - Make sure you have a working Internet connection and can reach `https://github.com`, `https://truecharts.org`, and `https://tccr.io` from the host system.
 - Ensure your system time is up to date and you've chosen your preferred timezone in your [SCALE settings](https://www.truenas.com/docs/scale/scaleuireference/systemsettings/generalsettingsscreens/#localization).
 Apps you install will default to this timezone.
 - You are signed into your TrueNAS SCALE WebUI as `root` or as a user that can execute commands with `root` permissions.
-- Your apps pool must be configured before adding TrueCharts.
-When opening the Apps menu item on SCALE for the first time, you'll be prompted to [choose a storage pool](https://www.truenas.com/docs/scale/scaleuireference/apps/) for your Apps.
+- Your apps pool and associated datasets must be configured before adding TrueCharts.
+When opening the Apps menu item on SCALE for the first time, you'll be prompted to [choose a storage pool](https://www.truenas.com/docs/scale/scaleuireference/apps/#choose-a-pool-for-apps-dialog) for your Apps.

 :::tip[Quick start guides]